bayue48/blanja-app/README.md

 ## Description

-Sebuah web E-commerce jual beli barang baru atau bekas bernama Blanja yang dibuat menggunakan bootstrap frameworks.
+An E-commerce website thar we can buy and sell new or used goods called Blanja which is created using bootstrap frameworks.

 ## Screenshoots